Cossolius-Programmer/Text-nerdifier/README.md

 # Text-nerdifier
-Do you need to ragebait someone easily. just open this program, paste their message, and take the output and reply with it.\n Requires:\n random\n
+Do you need to ragebait someone easily. just open this program, paste their message, and take the output and reply with it.

+Requires:

+random